Spring Heeled Jack (band): After Spring Heeled Jack

 After the breakup, all seven members continued working in music.

 Ron Ragona became the singer for Lost City Angels, and released two albums with the band before departing with guitarist, Nick Bacon, in 2006.
-Ragona and Bacon formed the band, The Murder Mile, along with Mike Gill and Michael Faulkner.
-In February 2009, Ragona and Bacon returned to perform with Lost City Angels for a reunion show.
-The band performed again on December 28, 2014 as an opening act on the third night the Mighty Mighty Bosstones' annual Hometown Throwdown concert series.
+Ragona formed the band, The Murder Mile, along with Mike Gill and Michael Faulkner of The Damn Personals.
+In February 2009, Ragona and Bacon returned to perform a reunion show with Lost City Angels.
+The band performed once again on December 28, 2014 as an opening act on the third night of the Mighty Mighty Bosstones' annual Hometown Throwdown concert event.

 Mike Pellegrino performs with Lord Fowl, a New Haven-based three piece rock band.
 The band released their debut album, Endless Dynamite, in 2008.
 In addition, he also played guitar in the funk/hip hop band, Bonafide.
 Shortly after the breakup of Spring Heeled Jack, Pellegrino briefly reunited with Ragona in Lost City Angels, before joining the Connecticut based band, Ladyfriend.
 He appeared on Ladyfriend's album, I Am An Autumn, before leaving the band.
 In the spring of 2008, he temporarily reunited with Ragona to play in The Murder Mile.
 He is an original member of Cenzo, a band he initially formed with Karcich and former Pilfers and Bim Skala Bim member, Vinny Nobile, for a Ska For Youth benefit show to raise money for the Twin Tower Orphan Fund after the September 11 attacks on the World Trade Center in 2001.
 Shows performed after Karcich's death featured a new lineup which did not include Pellegrino but in 2005 he returned to the lineup.

 Tyler Jones was a member of Reel Big Fish for a brief time, after the departure of previous trumpet player, Tavis Werts.
 He can be heard on several songs featured on their Cheer Up! album as well as the entire Reel Big Fish: Live at the House of Blues DVD.

 Rick Omonte remains active member of the New Haven, Connecticut music scene and has played bass for several bands including The Risley Dales, Crooked Hook, Headroom and The Mountain Movers.
 Shortly after the breakup of Spring Heeled Jack, Omonte started his own promotion company named Shaki Presents and began booking underground bands for "Sundazed at Bar", a free Sunday night event at "Bar", a club in New Haven.
 After almost eight years of putting on shows featuring early performances from acts such as Jack Rose and Dead Meadow, the venue canceled the concert series in December 2009.